 Carmo Convent was the Convent of Our Lady of Mount Carmel – a Catholic convent.
 After the 1755 earthquake, it was left as it.
 Today this site of gothic ruins is home to an archaeological museum called Museu Arqueológico do Carmo.

 It is a beautiful spot for photos as it overlooks the Rossio square, facing the Lisbon Castle hill.
-The square around the ruins is the Carmo Square.
+The square around the ruins is Carmo Square.

 This site is of historical importance as the Carnation Revolution (of 1974) began here putting an end to 5 decades of dictatorship in Portugal.

 Santa Justa Lift

-The Santa Justa elevator is a stunning lift built to connect lower level Baixa neighbourhood with the Carmo Square.
+The Santa Justa elevator is a stunning lift built to connect lower level Baixa neighborhood with the Carmo Square.
 This lift is also known as Carmo Lift.

 The lift is still in use and provides amazing views of the city.
 You can take the lift for around 5 euros.
 They are open every day from 7:30 a.m. to 11 p.m. and until 9 p.m. in the winter.
 Keep in mind, there is a long line up to get to the lift.

 Afternoon: Take the tram 28 to Alfama neighborhood

-Alfama is the oldest neighbourhood in Lisbon.
+Alfama is the oldest neighborhood in Lisbon.
 It is filled with historical sites including a Thieves Fair.
 As Alfama is located at a height – higher level than Baixa, you will need to ride the iconic tram 28 to reach atop.